 Ben: Yeah, interesting.
 Well Cindy, I appreciate you taking all this time to be our guest and walking us through the complicated topics of technical mobile optimization.
 Thanks again for being our guest on mobile optimization week.

 Ben: All right, and that wraps up this episode of the Voices of Search podcast.
 Thanks for listening to my conversations with Cindy Krum, the founder and CEO of MobileMoxie.
 We’d love to continue this conversation with you, so if you’re interested in contacting Cindy, you can find the link to her LinkedIn profile in our show notes.
 You can contact her on Twitter or her handle is Suzzicks, or you can visit her company’s website, which is MobileMoxie.com.
 And Cindy is kind enough to offer all of our listeners a free month off of MobileMoxie when you use the promo code SEARCHMETRICS, in all caps.

 Ben: If you have general marketing questions or if you’d like to talk about this podcast, you can find my contact information in our show notes or you can send me a tweet at BenJShap.
-And if you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+And if you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.
 And if you like this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back in your feed next week.
 Lastly, if you’ve enjoyed this show and you’re feeling generous, we’d be honored for you to leave us a review in the apple iTunes store or wherever you listen to your podcasts.
 Okay, that’s it for this week, but until next time, remember, the answers are always in the data.